-Peter shared his recording talents on the drumkit with Donna Jean Godchaux in Muscle Shoals, Alabama, at the Nutthouse Recording Studio on Godchaux’s Back Around.
+Pete recorded drums with Donna Jean Godchaux in Muscle Shoals, Alabama, at the Nutthouse Recording Studio on Godchaux’s Back Around.
+Also on David MacKay’s Blue Undertones at the Nutthouse.
 In Miami, Lavezzoli recorded at George Noriega’s Cutting Cane Studios on Bobby Lee Rodgers’ album BLR.
 In the words of Grammy-winning producer/composer George Noriega: “I had the pleasure of having Peter Lavezzoli record at Cutting Cane Studios, and felt his unbelievable pocket first hand.
 Peter has that rare combination of skill, feel, and sensitivity.
 His playing is always just what is called for by the singer, the song, and the groove.
 Not too hot, not too cold.
 Pete’s drumming is just right.”

-In 1990, Lavezzoli co-founded Florida’s Grateful Dead tribute band Crazy Fingers, where he continues as both drummer and lead vocalist for the band.
-For 30 years, Crazy Fingers has performed at venues and festivals sharing the stage with acts ranging from The Band to Little Feat, the Radiators, Jefferson Starship, and Ziggy Marley.
+In 1990, Lavezzoli co-founded Florida’s Grateful Dead tribute band Crazy Fingers, where he continues as drummer and vocalist.
+For over 30 years, Crazy Fingers has performed at venues and festivals with acts including The Band, Little Feat, Gov’t Mule, Donna the Buffalo, New Orleans Radiators, Jefferson Starship, and Ziggy Marley.

-And on February 25, 2020, Crazy Fingers were honored to perform with the Buffalo Philharmonic Orchestra at the historic Kleinhans Music Hall in Buffalo NY, for a special concert with the orchestra conducted by Bradley Thachuk, playing Grateful Dead classics arranged by Steven Thachuk.
+On February 25, 2020, Crazy Fingers performed with the Buffalo Philharmonic Orchestra (with Robin Sylvester on bass) at the historic Kleinhans Music Hall in Buffalo NY, for a special concert conducted by Bradley Thachuk, playing Grateful Dead classics arranged by Steven Thachuk.

 Additionally, Lavezzoli is a respected music historian and award-winning author with two books to date, both published by Bloomsbury Books of New York & London.
-The King of All, Sir Duke (2001) explores the legacy of Duke Ellington in modern jazz, rock, and R&B music.
-The Dawn of Indian Music in the West (2006) (with a Foreword by Ravi Shankar) tells the story of Shankar and Indian music’s pivotal impact on rock and jazz (including interviews with Shankar, Zakir Hussain, John McLaughlin, Mickey Hart, Philip Glass, and others).
+The King of All, Sir Duke (2001) explores the legacy of Duke Ellington in modern jazz, rock, and R&B. The Dawn of Indian Music in the West (2006) (with a foreword by Ravi Shankar) tells the story of Shankar and Indian music’s impact on Western music (including interviews with Ravi Shankar, Mickey Hart, David Crosby, Philip Glass, Zakir Hussain, John McLaughlin, and others).
 This book won the ARSC (Association of Recorded Sound) award in 2007 for Best Historical Research, and was published in India by HarperCollins in 2009 as Bhairavi: The Global Impact of Indian Music.

-Always the student himself, Lavezzoli has made numerous trips to India, where he studied Indian rhythm with Tanmoy Bose, tabla player for Ravi Shankar.
-He has played drumset in Tanmoy’s Indo-jazz group Taal Tantra, both on Indian TV and in music festivals throughout India.
-Lavezzoli has also studied Indian classical vocal with Uma Lacombe, a teacher and disciple of the Dagar family of singers, and applies some of the unique qualities of Indian classical singing to his work as a vocalist.
+Always remaining a student, Lavezzoli has made numerous trips to India where he has studied Indian rhythm with Tanmoy Bose, tabla player for Ravi Shankar.
+He has played drumkit in Tanmoy’s Indo-jazz group Taal Tantra, both on Indian TV and in music festivals throughout India, including with guitarist Debashish Bhattacharya.
+Lavezzoli has also studied Indian classical vocal with Uma Lacombe, a disciple of the Dagar family of singers, and applies some of the unique properties of Indian classical vocal to his singing.

-Staying active in education, Lavezzoli is a faculty instructor and show director for the School of Rock.
+Staying active in education, Lavezzoli is an adjunct instructor for the School of Rock.